 In fact, with this new series (without the letters XTE) they have even more extended these new tents to 4-season tools.
 So this all may sound confusing but in any case, the tent which you have here looks very much as a 4-season tent and you will realize this from all its features.

 This is a two-layer full-coverage fly dome style tent with a freestanding design.
 Namely, you have a hubbed design and as soon as you attach the poles’ ends to the tents’ corners, the poles alone become self-supporting.
-But it has two vestibules which must be staked down to be fully functional.
+But it has two vestibules that must be staked down to be fully functional.
 So as usual, the term freestanding is a bit vague, and it is necessary to give more details about this.

 Who is it for